veltman/csvgeocode/README.md

 ## To Do

-* Add the NYC geocoder and Mapbox as built-in handlers.
+* Add the NYC geocoder as a built-in handler.
-* Support a CSV with no header row where `latColumn`, `lngColumn`, and `addressColumn` are numerical indices instead of column names.
+* Support a CSV with no header row where `lat`, `lng`, and `address` are numerical indices instead of column names.
 * Make `bounds` a separate option rather than something you have to hardcore into the URL.
 * Support both POST and GET requests somehow.